Best LLM SEO Checking Tools in 2026

 Phase 2: Run semantic and entity checks

-- Validate entity coverage against topic expectations.
+- Validate entity coverage against topic expectations (Clearscope, Surfer, or Frase).

 - Remove vague phrasing where entity resolution is weak.